“Biological Control of Widespread Weeds”

 Manaaki Whenua - Landcare Research, based in New Zealand, is the lead PRISMSS technical partner for this programme.
 They are acknowledged as a world leader at controlling weeds using natural enemies, and have been involved in Pacific weed issues for a decade.
 In particular they have recently assisted the Cook Island to control 6 of their most serious weeds and are currently working on a similar programme in Vanuatu.
 Manaaki Whenua undertakes research to preserve biodiversity and improve biosecurity, and protect the health of the land, fresh water and soil resources needed for a prosperous future.
 Manaaki Whenua recognises the importance of partnerships, the special role of indigenous people, and the need to ensure that all people have the knowledge, understanding, and tools to truly live in harmony with the environment.
 As well as being a leading research provider in New Zealand, Manaaki Whenua is recognised for its contribution internationally.
 Given its geographic location Manaaki Whenua has a special interest in, and a long history of, working in the Pacific Region.
 This includes land-use planning and working on constraints to production in rural terrestrial environments, characterising native and introduced biodiversity (Manaaki Whenua is the guardian of a significant collection of Pacific flora and fauna), and assisting with invasive species management (including currently the development of biological control for key weeds in the Cooks Islands and Vanuatu).
 Manaaki Whenua recognizes that international collaboration is essential for improving biosecurity in the Pacific Region.

-For knowledge resources on Biological control in the Pacific, please visit the Pacific Battler Resource Base
+Pacific Battler Resource Base for knowledge resources on Biological control in the Pacific

 Photo Credit: © Manaaki Whenua - Landcare Research